Texas Tech Engineering Fair

 Activities will include hands-on weather experiments for kids of all ages, live weather demonstrations with tornado and lightning simulators, information on severe weather preparedness, and door prizes.
-Storm Chasing vehicles and weather instrumentation from Texas Tech’s Severe Storm Research Team will be on-site and open for all to see.
+Storm Chasing vehicles and weather instrumentation from Texas Tech’s Severe Storm Research Team as well as emergency vehicles from area EMS and Fire Departments will be on-site and open for all to see.

-Special OMNI Theater screenings of the all new film Extreme Weather will also be featured in celebration of the day’s events.
-Extreme Weather lets audiences ride along with researchers and chasers to get closer to falling ice from melting glaciers, severe storms and tornadoes, as well as huge wildfires caused by extensive drought than most would ever dare!
-For additional film information, click here.
+Special OMNI Theater screenings of the film Extreme Weather will also be featured in celebration of the day’s events.
+Extreme Weather lets audiences ride along with researchers and chasers to get closer to falling ice from glaciers, severe storms and tornadoes, as well as huge wildfires caused by extensive drought than most would ever dare!

-Forecasters from the National Weather Service (NWS) office that serves the South Plains area, whose local offices are located in the Science Spectrum building, will also be providing tornado and Severe Weather Safety information to the public.
+Forecasters from the National Weather Service (NWS) office that serves the South Plains area, whose local offices are located in the Science Spectrum building, will also be providing Tornado and Severe Weather Safety talks as well as Storm Spotter Training and information to the public.

-Additionally, come out and meet John Robison, Steve Divine, and Cary Allen from the KCBD weather crew for a weather-filled day of fun!
+Additionally, come out and meet John Robison, Steve Divine, Cary Allen and Kelly Plasker, from the KCBD weather crew for a weather-filled day of fun!

 This is a *FREE event for the general public and will be located in the Science Spectrum’s main lobby and front lawn.